 Clary’s cafe nestled on the famous street of Abercorn and Jones in Savannah, Georgia is a must-visit when in the area.
 The cafe opened in 1903 and not much has changed since then!
 They are most known for their large portions of southern food at a reasonable price.

 The cafe had an old-fashioned feel to it which was a plus for me.
 It felt like I had stepped into a time machine and been transported back to the early 1900s!.
 I ordered a stack of pancakes, eggs, and bacon and my husband had the corned beef and hash with a biscuit on the side.

-Everything was absolutely delicious, we opted for outside seating and got a glimpse of the tour buses and walking tours taken place while we enjoyed our food.
+Everything was absolutely delicious, we opted for outside seating and got a glimpse of the tour buses and walking tours taking place while we enjoyed our food.

 Best Peach Cobbler In Savannah Georgia

-Towards the tail end of our trip we discovered what some may argue as the best peach cobbler in Savannah, Georgia that recently opened up in the area.
+Towards the tail end of our trip, we discovered what some may argue was the best peach cobbler in Savannah, Georgia that recently opened up in the area.